 Following the breastfeeding stage, infants begin the weaning transition, switching from their mother’s milk to their adult diet.
 By this time, babies’ tongues “will have developed more taste buds” so they are ready “to explore a wider variety of flavours,” says Dr Niedermaier-Patramani.

 But with an inborn reaction to bitter flavours, she says it can sometimes take up to 15 tries for a baby to get used to this taste.
+Given how bitter some vegatbles are, especially when cooked until mushy enough for small mouths, green weaning is clearly a challengign process.

 After seeing a gap in the market in 2018, plant-based baby food company Little Tummy, became the first to provide working parents with quick meals that introduce babies to the bitterness of vegetables.